Vietnam's Next Top Model season 8

 The eighth cycle of Vietnam's Next Top Model (subtitled as Vietnam's Next Top Model: All Stars and stylized as Vietnam's Next Top Model ALL ★ STARS) premiered on June 24, 2017 on VTV3.
 The cycle was originally announced to be an all-stars co-ed cycle, but was later changed to the original format of an all-female cycle.
 This cycle featured contestants who had previously competed in cycles 1-7 who were not the winners.
 In addition to the all-star cast, a separate search was held for all-new aspiring contestants.
 For this cycle, the entire panel of judges was replaced.
-The jury consisted of model-actress Trương Ngọc Ánh, make-up artist Nam Trung, and model Võ Hoàng Yến.
+The jury consisted of model-actress Trương Ngọc Ánh, make-up artist Đinh Nam Trung, and model Võ Hoàng Yến.
 Ngọc Ánh acted as the show's host, while Nam Trung served as the show's creative director, and Hoàng Yến served as a model mentor.

 The winner of the competition was 24-year-old Lê Thị Kim Dung, who originally placed 12th in cycle 5.